Anorexia Myths Busted

 Fact #1: Change Comes in Steps

 When a person seeks help for anorexia, it’s important to remember that mental health is a spectrum.
-A person with anorexia is unlikely to go from dangerously restricted eating habits and an extremely poor body image to fully recovering in only a few weeks.
+A person with anorexia is unlikely to go from dangerously restricted eating habits and an extremely poor or distorted body image to fully recovering in only a few weeks.

-Fact #2: There’s Significant Misinformation Online
+Fact #2: There’s Significant Misinformation Online.

 Finding Accurate and Useful Information About Anorexia